Gniloi/CSV-Parser/README.md

 Using: PHP, MySQL, Ngnix, Composer, Docker

-The main goal of this project:
-MVC pattern, Routing ,MySQL, UnitTesting
+Project Description:

-Takes uploaded CSV file on home page ('/')
-Parses it and saves the Data to DB;
+Simple App that takes uploaded CSV file on home page ('/') Parses it and saves the Data to DB;

-ON GET('/transactions') parses DB and writes transactions on view;
+ON /transactions parses DB
+and writes transactions on view;

+Practiced
+✅.
+MVC Pattern
+✅.
+MVC Routing
+✅.
+MVC MySQL
+✅.
+MVC UnitTesting